Bake or Break

 Frozen cookie dough

-1. Make your cookie dough as directed in the recipe up to the portioning.
-If you need to chill the dough before scooping, then do that as directed.
+• Prepare the dough.
+Make your cookie dough as directed in the recipe up to the portioning stage.
+If your recipe requires chilling before scooping, follow those instructions.

-2. Roll the dough into a disc about 1-inch thick.
-The disc can be frozen after being wrapped well in plastic wrap.
+• Freeze the dough disc.
+Roll the dough into a disc about 1 inch thick.
+Wrap the disc well in plastic wrap and freeze.

 frozen cookie dough on a quarter sheet pan and in a freezer bag